grame-cncm/libmusicxml/src/lilypond/oah/oahREADME.txt

     to supply a string value to be converted into an internal enumerated type.

-  - oahCombinedBooleansAtom contains a list of boolean atoms to manipulate several such atoms as a single one, see the 'cubase' combined booleans atom in musicXMLOah.cpp.
+  - oahCombinedBooleansAtom contains a list of boolean atoms to manipulate several such atoms as a single one, see the 'cubase' combined booleans atom in mxmlTreeOah.cpp.

-  - oahMultiplexBooleansAtom contains a list of boolean atoms sharing a common prefix to display such atoms in a compact manner, see the 'cubase' combined booleans atom in musicXMLOah.cpp.
+  - oahMultiplexBooleansAtom contains a list of boolean atoms sharing a common prefix to display such atoms in a compact manner, see the 'cubase' combined booleans atom in mxmlTreeOah.cpp.

   - storing options and the corresponding help in oahGroup's makes it easy to re-use them.
     For example, xml2ly and xml2lbr have their three first passes in common,